2023 Champions League Prize Money: This Is What The Winners Get After The Final

 When is the 2023 UEFA Champions League final taking place?

-The 2023 Champions League finalists are yet to be decided but the final will be hosted on June 11 at 12:30 AM IST.
+The 2023 Champions League finalists are yet to be decided but the final will be hosted on June 11 at 2 am Thailand time.
 This time, UEFA is hosting the event at the Atatürk Olympic Stadium in Istanbul, Turkey.

 (Hero and Featured Image Courtesy Twitter / UEFA Champions League)